-The rear window wiper operates with a constant 5 second delay when the rear wiper switch is in the ON (WASH) position.
-It will operate continuously when the WASH switch is operated and will automatically return to the delay mode.
+The rear window wiper operates with a constant five second delay when the rear wiper switch is in the ON position.
 If the rear glass is opened, the wiper arm will automatically park on the endgate.
 When the glass is completely closed, the wiper will resume the delay mode.

-- To turn on the wiper, press WASH.

-- To wash the window, press and hold WASH.
+To wash the window, press and hold ON.
 The wipers will continue to work after you release the switch.

-- Press OFF to turn the wiper off.
+Press OFF to turn the wiper off.